mavisluan/driver_assignment/README.md

 Command line tool for assigning drivers to destinations in an optimized way

 ## Solution Diagram

+This program uses `munkres-algorithm` package to optimize the assignments, which solves linear assignment problem in O(n^3).

 <img src="./src/assets/solution_diagram.png"/>

 ## Installation dependencies

+Prerequisites:
+Node version: 18
+npm version: 9

 ```bash
 # from the root of the app